You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Does Frequent Aspirin Use Irritate the Stomach Lining?

-Aspirin, a common pain reliever and anti-inflammatory medication, is often used to treat a range of conditions, from headaches and fever to arthritis and heart disease.
-However, one of the most common concerns associated with aspirin use is its potential to irritate the stomach lining, leading to gastrointestinal side effects such as nausea, vomiting, and stomach ulcers.
+Aspirin is a widely used medication that has been prescribed for decades to treat various health conditions, including pain relief, fever reduction, and prevention of blood clots.
+However, one of the most common concerns associated with aspirin use is its potential to irritate the stomach lining, leading to gastrointestinal side effects.

 What is the Stomach Lining?